 What’s important to you?
 What IT infractions can you incur and still be in a position run your company adequately?
 Once you’ve answered those questions to your satisfaction, you’re ready to move on to the higher priority items and how to secure your company in case of mishaps.

-Recovery point objectives or RPOs are elements pertaining to loss and recovery time objectives [RTO] is the point that determines how long it takes for an RPO workload to get back online?
+Recovery point objectivesrecovery time objectives or RPOs are elements pertaining to loss and (RTO) is the point that determines how long it takes for an RPO workload to get back online?

 If you can’t afford a full-blown IT staff and your currently familiar with Microsoft suite of products, you should consider the firm’s Azure Site Recovery for ease of use.
 It’s pretty much top-of-line for SMBs and competes heavily in encryption market.